 Scientists like Gavin Schmidt, who isn’t really like any other scientist.

 In an age when most climatologists wouldn’t know their distal alimentary meatus from their olecranon, Schmidt has won respect on both sides of the non-existent debate by not being a complete imbecile.

 But even the incompleteness of his imbecility has its limits—as the embarrassing events of ‘DebateGate’ made clear.

 The year was 2013.
 In an eyeblink, climatology turned to tragicomedy when the good Professor schmadt himself on national television.
 John Stossel, the popular talk-show host, had barely finished inviting him to debate a climate skeptic when “the prospect of being in the same studio with a notorious [scientist] and well-known [scientist]” caused Schmidt to evacuate in fear.

 Embedded in the Tweet embedded in the Tweet embedded above is a link to a fascinating Business Insider profile on Schmidt.

-In a crescendo of salience, the article hits peak relevance towards the end, when discussion turns to
+The article hits peak relevance towards the end, when discussion turns to

 the conspiracy theory widespread fears that incoming President Trump may be scheming “to censor […] bad climate science.”
-If true, the implications for 97% of the climate-hyphenated workforce are as chilling as they are obvious.

 If there was a campaign to censor […] bad climate science under Trump, Schmidt said that outside researchers would notice.